UK.gov throws hissy fit after Twitter chokes off snoop firm's access

 The Sun was referred to the blog post when it asked Twitter for comment last night, it said.

 The British government has made no secret of its desire to spy on everyone everywhere using social media, even though its in-house knowledge of technology is embarrassingly dire.
-Home Secretary Amber Rudd boasted on live TV that she would find people who "understand the necessary hashtags" to break the security of messaging platform WhatsApp.
+Home Secretary Amber Rudd boasted on live TV that she would find people who "understand the necessary hashtags" to prevent objectionable content being uploaded to the internet via Big Tech platforms.

 Government spin doctors later tried to cover this up by insisting that Rudd meant to say "hashing" (as in cryptography) and not hashtags, which are used on Twitter as a means of making tweets easily searchable by topic.